trumpfheller/trumpfheller.github.io/c_while.md

 ```
 We only enter the body of the loop for values of x that are both different than zero and even.

-## sum up
-- An infinite loop means the code block in the loop will continue to execute and never stop.
-- This can happen when the condition being evaluated in a while loop doesn't change.
-- take a moment to consider the different values a variable can take - Think about unexpected values, like zero.
+#### the break keyword
-- the break keyword to signal that the current loop should stop running.
+- to signal that the current loop should stop running.
 We can use it not only to stop infinite loops but also to stop a loop early if the code has already achieved what's needed.
-First, remember to initialize your variables, and second, check that your loops won't run forever.
-- break the loop by pressing Ctrl+C

  ```python
 while True: